pi-hole/pi-hole/README.md

 <p align="center">
 <img src="https://assets.pi-hole.net/static/query_log.png">
 </p>

+The query log and graphs are what have helped people [discover what sort of traffic is traversing their networks](https://pi-hole.net/2017/07/06/round-3-what-really-happens-on-your-network/).

 #### Long-term Statistics
 Using our Faster-Than-Light Engine ([FTL](https://github.com/pi-hole/FTL)), Pi-hole can store all of the domains queried in a database for retrieval or analysis later on.
 You can view this data as a graph, individual queries, or top clients/advertisers.